Gladiator 1924: 2000s

 The club has played 4 seasons, from 1984–85 to 1985–86 and from 2001–02 to 2002–03, in Serie C2.

-From 2012: S.F.
+2012: S.F.
 Gladiator

 In summer 2012 after the acquisition of the sports title of Serie D club Nuvla San Felice, based in Nola, the club was renamed A.S.D.
 San Felice Gladiator.

+A.S.D.
+Gladiator 1924

+In the summer of 2014, coinciding with the change of headquarters from San Felice a Cancello to Maddaloni, the official name was changed to Associazione Sportiva Dilettantistica Gladiator 1924.
+In the 2014-2015 and 2015-2016 seasons, Gladiator participated in the Eccellenza championship, in Group A. Only in the summer of 2016 did good news finally arrive for the club: thanks to an agreement between Dr. Giacomo De Felice and the D'Anna family of Marcianise, Serie D returned to Santa Maria Capua Vetere.